matteeyao/apprenticeship/README.md

 We begin by instantiating a new board using the class `Board` that we will create to fulfill this test.

 The test first checks that the length of the board adds up to 3 rows, then that each row is of length 3, and that there are a total of 9 squares within the board's grid.
+Finally, our test will need to ensure that the board's grid starts off as `[[nil, nil, nil], [nil, nil, nil], [nil, nil, nil]]`.

 When we run the test, the test fails as expected since there is no code written yet.
 The specs fail as follows: